togostanza/togostanza/doc/Reference.md

 | `stanza:default`     | Default value, given as the type corresponding to `stanza:type` (for example, `true` instead of `"true"` for Boolean).      |
 | `stanza:description` | Brief description of this variable.
 It will appear below the input field.                                                   |

-### Stanza function
+### Stanza class

-The stanza function is defined in the stanza script (`stanzas/<stanza-id>/index.js`) and is called when a stanza is to be rendered.
+The stanza class is defined in the stanza script (`stanzas/<stanza-id>/index.js`) and is called when a stanza is to be rendered.

-It takes the following two arguments:

-- `stanza` The stanza object.
-To be described below.
-- `params` An object containing the parameters passed from the page in which the stanza was embedded.

-For example, a typical stanza function might look like this:
+For example, a typical stanza class might look like this:

 ```js
 import Stanza from 'togostanza/stanza';